 These homemade Strawberry Popsicles are a staple in our house.
-They are sweet, tangy, and nutritious and a cinch to make.
-These strawberry popsicles are versatile so you can change the recipe up all year long according to what you have on hand!
+They are sweet, a tiny bit tangy, nutritious and a cinch to make.
+They are versatile too, which means you can change the recipe up all year long according to what you have on hand!

 Making homemade popsicles to share with the kids is an easy way to offer nutritious foods in a fun format.
 I love to make my popsicles with Greek yogurt since it adds both protein and a super creamy texture.
 Paired with the fresh strawberries and lemon, the frozen yogurt is naturally sweet and indulgent tasting.